-Dr. J. Schweitzer, Visiting Assistant Professor
+Dr. J. Schweitzer, Visiting Assistant Professor and Interim Director of Clinical Training

 Program Objectives and Mission

 The Department of Psychology offers a Ph.D. degree in Clinical Psychology.
 The mission of the doctoral program is:

 - 1. To produce graduates who are skilled in the science, theory and practice of psychology. - 2.
 To increase student awareness, knowledge, and skills in multicultural psychology. - To produce graduates who have the requisite knowledge and skills to conduct their work in accordance with ethical, legal, and professional standards in their practice and research. - To produce students who will engage in clinical and research experience involving the diverse psychological, health, and service needs of ethnic minority populations.